3+3 Early Assurance for the Doctor of Physical Therapy (DPT)

 - Syracuse University (major: Health and Exercise Science)

 Admission Requirements for the DPT 3+3 Early Assurance Program at SUNY Upstate Medical University

 - Four years of science and four years of math.
 Regents, Honors, AP, or IB courses recommended

-- Eight (8) hours of observational experience with a Physical Therapist through participation in a Health Explorers Post, New Visions Program, shadowing or volunteer work.
+- Eight (8) hours of observational experience with a Physical Therapist through participation in a Health Explorers Post, New Visions Program, shadowing or volunteer work is required.
 Applicants need to be able to articulate what Physical Therapists do and be knowledgeable about the field of Physical Therapy.
-Applicants can e-mail Student Admissions updates of additional shadowing completed after submission of the application no later than the February 1 deadline.
+Applicants can e-mail firstname.lastname@example.org updates of any shadowing completed after submission of the application no later than February 1.

 The Application Process for the 3+3 DPT Early Assurance Program at SUNY Upstate Medical University

 - Submit an application to the participating undergraduate college(s).
 To be guaranteed a place in the 3+3 DPT program, students must be accepted by both a participating undergraduate college and by SUNY Upstate.

 - Official high school transcript.
 If your high school uses Naviance or SCOIR for transcripts, please have them e-mail or mail your official transcript to our office as SUNY Upstate is not able to receive transcripts electronically from Naviance or SCOIR.**

 - SAT and/or ACT scores.
 SAT code is 2547.
 ACT code is 2981.
 (SAT and/or ACT scores are not required for applicants applying during the 2023-2024 admissions cycle for summer 2027 entry.)